LBHackney-IT/API-Playbook/docs/naming_conventions.md

 ---

-Name of the data source to represent the data:
+** Name of the data source to represent the data: **

-Use ‘-’ to separate words
+1. Use ‘-’ to separate words

-All lowercase.
+2. Use all lowercase.

       For eg : mosaic-resident-information-api

-Use of Views ?
+3. Use of Views ?

-Actual API output : translate the inner column names
+** Actual API output : translate the inner column names **

 For each individual Platform API:

 ![alt text](./doc-images/naming_conventions.png)